io-sea/hestia/doc/UserGuide.md

 Hestia provides two primary web-interfaces (S3 and generic REST) through which a number of web-apps (`Worker` and `Controller`-like) can be run.

-The web-apps are run on a Proxygen web-server (with a basic custom-built server provided for testing).
+The web-apps are run on a basic built-in web-server.

 The server can be run blocking or as a daemon depending on the supplied command line flags - with the loaded app controlled by the supplied `yaml` config.